Interested in other sustainable and ethical products? Read our list of top products here.

-Facebook advertising (aka modern day sorcery) has a disconcerting way of emptying my bank account – something that began with a targeted attack on my menstruation cycle.
+Facebook advertising (aka modern day sorcery) has a disconcerting way of emptying my bank account; something that began with a targeted attack on my menstruation cycle.

 The Silicone Valley tech giant had me sussed.
-I was a menstruating, half-hearted sustainability advocate, who – at 32 – wasn’t going to say no to anything that might make me seem young and relevant.
+I was a menstruating, sustainability advocate, who – at 32 – wasn’t going to say no to anything that might make me seem young and relevant.

 Confident that any woman willing to purchase something called ‘period panties’ would undoubtedly be unable to resist the lure of au naturel underarms, the adverts for Nuud deodorant came thick and fast.

-I managed to ignore the advert for around a week, before I decided to have a quick browse of the reviews.
+I managed to ignore the advert for around a week, before deciding to have a quick browse of the reviews.
 And what reviews they were.
 This deodorant was making waves in the underarm world, with reviewers enthusiastically claiming it to be some sort of underarm elixir – a body odour saviour.

 The rumours surrounding the (apparent) dangers of deodorants and antiperspirants have been doing the rounds for years.
 In particular, these claims concern one specific ingredient: aluminium salts.